TronFortyTwo/Tux-in-Space/type.typ

 #	SPACE MONSTERS
 #
 NAME: Space Monster
-DESCRIPTION: As in the old times big and unknow creatures have terrorized for years the men of the sea, now space monsters' legends terrorize the men in our modern times.
+DESCRIPTION: As in the old times big and unknown creatures have terrorized for years the men of the sea, now space monsters' legends terrorize the men in our modern times.
 Are they real or are only a legend?
 HUNTER: Y
 PARENT: Object

 	NAME: Deep Space Kraken
-	DESCRIPTION: Terrifying enormous creature that destroy anything what encouter.
-No one survived his attacks to confirm theyr existent
+	DESCRIPTION: Terrifying huge creature that destroy anything encouters
 	HUNTER: Y
 	PARENT: Space Monster